David Zeigler, Council Growth Director

 The mission of our Council Retention program is to ensure that all councils in Texas operate in good standing with the Supreme Council.
 This is accomplished when all councils pay their per capita charges on time and in full.
 Our goal is for all Brother Knights to enjoy the fraternal and many substantial rewards due them and their families as members in good standing of the Knights of Columbus.Supreme will assess the per capita this fraternal year.
 Please ensure your councils do not delay submitting these payments.
 As a reminder, payments of the Supreme per capita do not require a council vote.

 Hispanic Council Development

 Catholicism is the largest religion in Texas.
-The Spanish speaking Catholic population continues to grow across Texas and positively impacts each Diocese.
-Hispanic Catholic men are seeking to become involved in their parishes.
-We as the leaders of the Knights of Columbus must be open and welcoming to our Hispanic Catholics within our parishes.
+The Spanish speaking Catholic population continues to be the fastest growing population across Texas, positively impacting each Diocese.
+Spanish speaking Catholic men are seeking to become involved in their parishes.
+We, as the leaders of the Knights of Columbus, must be open and welcoming to our Spanish speaking Catholics within our parishes.

-Our ultimate goal is to promote Hispanic membership growth, grow the number of Spanish speaking councils and reactivate the suspended Spanish speaking councils.
-In addition, establish a firm foundation of training to assure sustainability of all the Spanish speaking councils.
+Our ultimate goal is to promote ethnic membership growth, growing the number of Spanish speaking councils and reactivating suspended Spanish speaking councils.
+Additionally, establishing a firm foundation of training to assure sustainability of all the Spanish speaking councils.

 Dan Aguilar, Chairman